nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Examples:
 `delete 123` deletes the patient with PATIENT_ID 123 in the list.

+####Notes:

+* The patient being deleted does not affect the data of the rest of the patients, i.e. the ID will remain the same.
+<br>Reasons :
+  * ID uniquely identifies a patient and should not be changed.
+  * ID does not indicate the row number in the patient list.

 ### View a patient’s information: `view`

 View a patient’s personal information.